 We lost our mum at 11.25 pm on the 9th of September 2018, a day after her 54th birthday.

 Our mum was diagnosed with cancer in 2011.
 She had an operation, extensive chemotherapy and radiotherapy.

 In 2013, life started to pick up again, and our family began to heal together, physically and emotionally.
 But in 2016, we found out Mum wasn’t cancer free due to lymph node activity.
 She had to have several more rounds of radiotherapy, and tablet form chemo.
-She was always on some sort of medication for the rest of her life.
+She was on some sort of medication for the rest of her life.
 Things settled down in 2017, and we achieved many milestones that we are glad Mum saw.
 However, underlying the year 2017, Mum was getting very thin, and towards the autumn of that year she had dropped several dress sizes.
 So much so, that her work colleagues began to ask “what’s going on?”

 In December 2017, we found out the cancer had spread to two vertebrae in Mum’s spine.
-2018 was the year where Mum got worse, and began to spend more time in hospital, undergoing radiotherapy and due to falling ill from the treatment.
+2018 was the year where Mum got worse, and began to spend more time in hospital, undergoing radiotherapy and falling ill from the treatment.
 The cancer spread 3 times that year, to more lymph nodes, and then her eye.
 Finally, in June, we found out it had spread to more than 50% of the liver in under 6 months.
 This was a drastic mutation.
 It was fast, strong and it was terminal.